microsoft/CsWinRT/docs/structure.md

 ## [`src/TestWinRT`](https://github.com/microsoft/TestWinRT/)

 C#/WinRT makes use of the standalone [TestWinRT](https://github.com/microsoft/TestWinRT/) repository for general language projection test coverage.
 This repo is cloned into the root of the C#/WinRT repo, via `get_testwinrt.cmd`, so that `cswinrt.sln` can resolve its reference to `TestComponent.vcxproj`.
-The resulting `TestComponent` and `BenchmarkComponent` files are consumed by the UnitTest project above.
+The resulting `TestComponent` and `BenchmarkComponent` files are consumed by the UnitTest and Benchmarks projects above.

 ## [`src/WinRT.Runtime`](../src/WinRT.Runtime)